What is Queue Management?

-How virtual queue management works: step-by-step
+How virtual queue management works: Step-by-step

 You can break the queue management process into five distinct steps.
 Virtual queue management brings efficiency and expediency to the entire visit.

 Guests can join your queue virtually and wait from anywhere.
-On-site, you can set up kiosks or QR codes that visitors can access with their phones.
+On-site, you can set up self check-in kiosks or use QR codes that visitors can access with their phones.
 If you want to let them join the queue before reaching your location, you could link to your virtual waitlist on your website (or even your Google Maps listing if you use Waitwhile).